 Is it all (literally) pants?
 It may well be, but you could get lucky with designer togs.
 While some auction houses let you see what’s inside cases before you buy, most don’t.

 You’re unlikely to get a bag stuffed with diamonds, as auction houses remove valuables such as iPods, jewellery and perfume to sell as separate lots.
-Airlines unlock cases first - they need to check for passengers' ID and that what they're selling's legal.
+Airlines unlock cases first - they need to check for passengers' ID and ensure what they're selling's legal.
 The contents and case itself can still be floggable though.

 While sale prices vary, expect to pay about £10-£75 per case.
 Homeward-bound cases can be whiffy, so clothes will need a good wash.